How To Be Funny: 9 Practical Tips To Build a Seriously Hilarious Sense of Humor

 What about that Maria Bamford clip, where she mocks her mom’s accent and jokes about her addiction and mental health?

 Well, if you watch the rest of her YouTube series, it becomes very clear that Maria has nothing but love and respect for all of the people she imitates.
 Later in the series, she even gets her mom to join in the videos.
-She talks candidly about her past experiences in interviews.
+In her recent memoir, “Sure I’ll Join Your Cult,” she talks candidly about her love for her mother, and her grief upon losing her.

 For jokes to be funny, they need to come from a place of kindness and respect.
 Take them to a place of cruelty, and you’ll hear crickets for sure.